|Dates: 23 July-8 August Time in Tokyo: BST +8|

-On a morning where Britain’s Adam Peaty and Tom Pidcock won golds in swimming and mountain bike cross country respectively, BBC presenter Sam Quek spoke of feeling “goose bumps” as she watched Daley cry while the national anthem played.
+We have morning where Britain's Adam Peaty and Tom Pidcock won golds in swimming and mountain bike cross country respectively, BBC presenter Sam Quek spoke of feeling “goose bumps” as she watched Daley cry while the national anthem played.

 Lee - who moved to London to train with Daley in 2018 - deserves immense praise for his handling of the pressure-filled situation but a huge focus will now turn to his partner, who has become a household name across Britain ever since his debut at the 2008 Games, aged 14.